RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 Supported CPUs
 ****************

-Starting with ROCm 1.8 we have relexed the use PCIe Atomics and also PCIe Lane choice for Vega10/GFX9 class GPU.
+Starting with ROCm 1.8 we have relaxed the use of PCIe Atomics and also PCIe Lane choice for Vega10/GFX9 class GPU.
 So now you can support CPU with out PCIe Atomics and also use Gen2 x1 lanes.

 Currently our GFX8 GPU's (Fiji & Polaris Family)still need to use PCIe Gen 3 and PCIe Atomics, but are looking at relaxing this in future release, once we have fully tested firmware.